tedbauer/tedbauer.github.io/pages/posts/notes3.md

 To understand all this better, I wanted to do a few operations in a trivial repository.
 I wanted to do the operations, then `ls .git/objects` and inspect the objects with `git cat-file -p <sha>` and graph them out.
 Even with a puny little repo, this became extremely tedious, so I worked with some AI chatbots to write a script to automate the process.

-Feel free to follow along with this in your own demo repository if you like, or you can just read here.
-You can run these commands directly, and [download the script to run it yourself](https://github.com/tedbauer/git-objects-graphviz).
+Feel free to [download the script] and follow along with the commands in this post, in your own demo repository if you like.
+Or you can just read along!

 ### Create a file